shah-zeb-naveed/data-structures-and-algorithms/README.md

   - On the flip side, the closer our load factor is to 1 (meaning the number of values equals the number of buckets), the better it would be for us to rehash and add more buckets.
 Any table with a load value greater than 1 is guaranteed to have collisions.
   - If hash function is simply mod than the divisor is simply the number of buckets
-  - Dividing a bunch of multiples of 5 by another multiple of 5 will cause a lot of collisions
+  - Dividing a bunch of multiples of 5 by another multiple of 5 will cause a lot of collisions **- HashMaps:**
-  - HashMaps:
   - You can store <k, v> in the bucket determined by hash(k)
   - For string keys, ASCII values to get integer value
   - Just a convention, s[0]31^(n-1) + s[1]31^(n-2) + ….
-    - As long as you space, a unique hash key can be very useful for constant lookups
-  - Tree is an extension of a linked list essentially (having several next elements)
+  - As long as you space, a unique hash key can be very useful for constant lookups **- Tree** is an extension of a linked list essentially (having several next elements)
   - A tree must be completely connected ALWAYS and no cycles
   - Height of leaf is 0 but depth is X (opposite relation)
 - BFS: Can do level Order traversal
 - DFS: Preorder, inorder, post-order
 - Perfect binary trees (all non-leaves have two children)
 - BST: Unbalanced is a problem (the worst case)
 - Heaps don't have to be binary
 - A binary heap must be a complete tree:
   - All levels except the last level must be full
 - Binary Tree: log(n) > Height of the tree
 - If heap implemented through Tree like structure, it will require saving more stuff (left, right, bla bla bla)
   - Commonly implemented with an array
-  - The most unbalanced tree is kinda like a linked list
-  - Red Back Tree Rules:
+- The most unbalanced tree is kinda like a linked list **- Red Back Tree Rules:**
   1. Each node can be either red or black
   2. Each node has null black nodes (if it doesn't have 2 children)
   3. If parent is red, both children are black
   4. Root is black
   5. All paths from root to null nodes have the same number of black nodes

-  - Graphs (Networks) to be used for showing connections
+  - **Graphs (Networks)** to be used for showing connections
     - Trees are actually types of graphs
     - Cycles allowed
   - No roots but we can have a starting point based on the problem
   - DAG: Directed, Acyclic, Graph
   - Connectivity:
     - Disconnected: if we can't reach a vertex or a group of vertices from another
     - Min number of elements to be removed for a graph to become disconnected > shows how strong connection is
-    - A weakly connected component is a maximal group of nodes that are mutually reachable by violating the edge directions.
+    - A weakly connected component is a maximal group of nodes that are mutually reachable by violating the edge directions.???
   - Implementation:
     - OOP (Edge, Vertex objects)
     - List of edges
     - Adjacency List
     - Adjacency Matrix
-    - If you're looking for node degree or no. of edges for a vertex > Adjacency list
+    - If you're looking for node degree or no. of edges for a vertex > Adjacency list???
   - DFS: Can be implemented with stack:
     - If not seen, put in stack
     - If hit a seen vertex, go back and try another one
     - Recursion is technically a stack as well
   - BFS: Queue
   - **Eulerian Path:**
-    - Passes through every edge at least once( I think its exactly once)
+    - Passes through every edge exactly once
     - Eulerian Cycle:
       - Each edge only once
       - End up at the same node
-      - Possible only if all nodes have even degree or even number of edges connected to them.
+      - Possible only if all nodes have even degree or even number of edges connected to them???
     - Paths are a bit lenient:
       - Start and end nodes can have odd degree
   - **Hamiltonian Path**
     - Must go through every vertex once
     - Cycle:
       - Start and end at the same vertex
-  - If you're storing a disconnected graph, not every node will be tied to an edge, so you should store a list of nodes.
+  - If you're storing a disconnected graph, not every node will be tied to an edge, so you should store a list of nodes???
   - We could probably leave it there, but storing an edge list will make our lives much easier when we're trying to print out different types of graph representations.
-  - Unfortunately, having both makes insertion a bit complicated
+Unfortunately, having both makes insertion a bit complicated???
   - Shortest Path:
     - **Unweighted: BFS**
     - **Weighted, Undirected: Dijiktra's (Min Heap Implementation)**
       - **Djiktra's should work for directed as well**
-  - Knapsnack: Brute Force is O(2^n)
+  - Knapsnack: Brute Force is O(2^n), possibly optimzied via memoization/dp
   - A problem may have both DFS and BFS solution like the count_islands problem